PirateforFreedom/TypeAgent/README.md

 <div align="center">

- <strong>TypeAgent allows you to create a LLM agent,which has complete memory module (long-term memory, short-term memory) and knowledge module（Various knowledge bases）,eventually become an agent with both EQ and IQ</strong>
+ <strong>TypeAgent allows you to create a LLM agent,which has complete memory module (long-term memory, short-term memory) and knowledge module（Various knowledge bases）,eventually become an agent with both EQ and IQ.Another most important thing is that he can use various tools and become a real tool man.</strong>
 </div>